 If you try getting rich quick on eToro, chances are you'll fail. eToro does take some time, and i've found searching through and finding the right people to copy does take time as well.

-If you have any questions don’t be afraid to leave a comment 🙂
+If you have any questions don't be afraid to leave a comment letting me know what you think of my etoro review 🙂